 Jan.
-6 committee seeks interview with GOP Rep. Scott Perry
+6 panel seeks interview, records from Rep. Scott Perry

 The Justice Department found no evidence of widespread fraud in Pennsylvania or any other state, and senior Justice officials dismissed Perry’s claims

-The recent Senate report outlined a call Perry made to then-Deputy Attorney General Richard Donoghue last December to say the department wasn’t doing its job with respect to the elections.
+The recent Senate report outlined a call Perry made to Donoghue last December to say the department wasn’t doing its job with respect to the elections.
 Perry encouraged Donoghue to elicit Clark’s help because he’s “the kind of guy who could really get in there and do something about this,” the report said.

 Perry has previously said his “official communications” with Justice Department officials were consistent with the law.